mcdougallab/pipeline/README.md

     {
         "title": "Some title",
         "url": "https://some.url",
-        "fields": [
+        "field_order": ['fieldname1', 'fieldname2'],
-            {"name": "Alerts", "value": ["alert1", "alert2"]},
+        "fieldname1": ["alert1", "alert2"],
-            {"name": "Snippet", "value": "This is a snippet..."}
+        "fieldname2": "This is a snippet..."
         ]
     }

+where e.g. fieldname1, fieldname2, ... are arbitrary.
 Use a list for values that should appear separately on the statistics report.

 When the pipeline app starts, any document in the pipeline collection that does not have a `status` attribute will have its `status` attribute set to `"triage"`.
 Likewise, any document that does not have a `notes` attribute will have its `notes` attribute set to the empty string.